rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/backup-restore-and-disaster-recovery.md

 ## Default Storage Location Configuration

 Configure a storage location where all backups are saved by default.
-You will have the option to override this with each backup, but will be limited to using an S3-compatible or Minio object store.
+Various configuration options are available, including specifying an S3-compatible object store as the location for individual backups or choosing an existing `StorageClass` during installation of the `backup-restore-operator` helm chart.
+You will also have the option to override the configured storage location with each backup, but will be limited to using an S3-compatible or Minio object store.

 For information on configuring these options, refer to [this page.](../../../reference-guides/backup-restore-configuration/storage-configuration.md)

-### Example values.yaml for the rancher-backup Helm Chart
+### Example YAML File: Rancher Backup Helm Chart

-The example [values.yaml file](../../../reference-guides/backup-restore-configuration/storage-configuration.md#example-valuesyaml-for-the-rancher-backup-helm-chart) can be used to configure the `rancher-backup` operator when the Helm CLI is used to install it.
+The example [values.yaml file](../../../reference-guides/backup-restore-configuration/storage-configuration.md#example-valuesyaml-for-the-rancher-backup-helm-chart) can be used to configure the `backup-restore-operator` when the Helm CLI is used to install it.